By Edy Werder — IT Consultant & Tech Blogger

 sudo apt install postfix -y

-Finally, confirm that your server clock is correct (important for logs and email headers):
+Confirm your server clock is correct (important for logs and email headers).
+If it’s wrong, adjust it with timedatectl set-timezone before continuing.

 timedatectl